rikhuijzer/xrcf.org/content/blog/basic-arnoldc.md

 !0 = !{i32 2, !"Debug Info Version", i32 3}
 ```

-Remembering these passes and in the order in which to run them is cumbersome, so let's use the `compile` flag, which is a wrapper around the above command:
+Remembering these passes and in the order in which to run them is cumbersome, so it is also possible to use the `compile` flag, which is a wrapper around the above command and produces the same result:

 ```sh
 $ arnoldc --compile hello.arnoldc
 ```

-It returns the same LLVM IR as before.

 To run our compiled code, we can use the LLVM interpreter via the `lli` command.
 `lli` executes programs written in the LLVM bitcode format.